 Our surgeon, Dr. Megan Gilmore, is fellowship trained in minimally invasive bariatric surgery and advanced laparoscopy.
 At Mayo Clinic Health System in Mankato, we offer a full line of surgical weight loss procedures including:

-Watch the videos on the right side of this page for information about these surgeries.
+Watch the videos on this page for information about these surgeries.

 Bariatric surgery and other types of weight loss surgery are done in the hospital.
 General anesthesia is used for weight loss surgery, which means your unconscious during the procedure.